 College officials have the authority to ask persons for identification and to determine whether individuals have lawful business at CMCC.
-(Campus Safety and Security officers have the authority to issue parking tickets which are billed to the financial accounts of students.)
 No CMCC personnel are authorized to arrest.
-Criminal incidents are referred to the APD who have jurisdiction at CMCC, and to the Dean of Student Services for possible disciplinary action.
-In addition to the regular presence of an APD officer on campus, CMCC has a memorandum of understanding (MOU) with the APD and maintains a highly professional working relationship between the campus security team and the police department.
+Criminal incidents are referred to the APD who has jurisdiction at CMCC, and to the Dean of Student Services for possible disciplinary action.
+CMCC has a memorandum of understanding (MOU) with the APD and maintains a highly professional working relationship between the campus security team and the police department.
 All crime victims and witnesses are strongly encouraged to immediately report any crime to Student Services and/ or the APD.
 Prompt reporting will ensure communication of Campus Crime Alerts to the campus community and the accurate disclosure of Clery Act crime statistics.